andrewhowdencom/website/site/content/post/handling-dynamically-created-html-in-javascript.rst

   There is a lot of boilrplate code in the examples to make the filtering work.
 Mostly, it's irrelevant to this post, but if you're curious feel free to poke around.

-Consider a new requirement - Each of these elements much create an alert that says "Hello".
+The JavaScript creates new elements when the user clicks the filter buttons.
+However, Consider a new requirement with this example - each of these elements much create an alert that says "Hello".
 On the face of it, it seems pretty trivial; the style might should work fine:

 ..
 Code:: javascript